Ketan-Karki/eBird-Site-Clone/README.md

 To visit the original site, [Click Here](https://ebird.org/home)

 * This clone is fully responsive
-* This is made with taking original site as insipiration with modifying few things.
+* This is made with taking original site as inspiration with modifying few things.
 * Right now it consists of three modules Home, Explore and Science

 ## Technologies Used: